Attire • Checklist • Dress Code

 Monday: Business casual (Plastic bio-boots supplied for farm tours.)

 Tuesday: Casual (Plastic bio-boots supplied for farm tours.)

 Wednesday Expo: Conference t-shirt over casual

 Wednesday dinner: Dress-up/Business

 Definitions of appropriate attire:

-Conservative casual: T-shirts & blue jeans are not acceptable; other colored jeans are ok; polo shirts or shirts w/collars & slacks recommended; nice slacks for girls.
-Skirts might not be your preferred choice for daytime.
-Comfortable but well maintained shoes recommended for walking outdoors.
+- Business Casual: t-shirts, shorts & blue jeans, athletic clothing, leggings, or flip flops are NOT acceptable; other colored jeans or nice pants are ok; polo shirts or shirts w/collars are recommended; skirts might not be your preferred choice for daytime.
+Comfortable but well-maintained shoes recommended for walking outdoors.

 A dress code is in effect during the conference.
 You should be well groomed and appropriately dressed for all occasions.
 You will be in contact with sponsors and donors throughout the conference and will want to represent 4-H in the best possible way.
 Our best advice is to select a complimentary wardrobe with individual pieces that can be worn several times.

 Bring comfortable shoes, light jacket, and rain gear.